Local Escapes

 A suite at Kimpton Margot Sydney, one of the best hotels in SydneyImage credit: Kimpton Margot | Supplied

 Art takes centre stage at Kimpton Margot, with some 600 original pieces peppered throughout the nine levels and 172 spacious rooms.
-There are Lekker bikes to borrow in the lobby for city cruising and a nightly social hour in the pretty lobby includes complimentary cocktails.
+There are Lekker bikes for city cruising and a nightly social hour in the pretty lobby includes complimentary cocktails.
 There's also a rooftop pool, a private wine cellar available to book for events, and a pet-friendly policy too.

-Why we love it: We love the Saturday bottomless brunch offering at Luke's Kitchen, which features a roving Bloody Mary trolley and live music.
+Why we love it: The Saturday bottomless brunch offering at Luke's Kitchen features a roving Bloody Mary trolley and live music.

 Book with Kimpton Margot